kishan0725/sqlzoo/README.md

 # sqlzoo
-Solution to the challenges on https://sqlzoo.net/
+Solutions to the challenges on https://sqlzoo.net/